-- 1. Access the Direct Print program as described in "Accessing the Direct Print program" on page 4-5. - Press the button next to the format you want to use. - 3.
-To select a paper size, press the button next to Paper Size on the LCD monitor. - 4.
-To select a layout, press the button next to Layout. - Press the button next to Information to change the information setting.
-To print Photo information under the photo, select On. - 6.
-Press the button next to Filter to select the filter.
+- 1. Access the Direct Print program as described in "Accessing the Direct Print program" on page 4-4. - 2.
+Press the button next to the format you want to use. - 3.
+To select a paper size, press Paper Size. - 4.
+To select a layout, press Layout. - 5.
+Press Information to change the information setting.
+To print photo information under the photo, select On. - 6.
+Press Filter to select the filter.